Student Disabilities Services

 - Complete the Self-Identification Form.

-- Once the documentation is received and reviewed, the student will be contacted to set up an appointment to discuss the next steps in the accommodation process.
+- Once the documentation is received and reviewed, the student will be contacted to set up a remote appointment to discuss the next steps in the accommodation process.

 - Students are strongly advised to register with SDS upon matriculation into the University; it can take up to 4 weeks to review documentation and approve accommodations.